 8th and 9th March 2020

 20th and 21st March 2019

-The date for Holi or Fagu Purnima changes every according to the Hindu calendar.
+Holi or Fagu Purnima’s date changes according to the Hindu calendar.
 The Hindu calendar is based on solar and lunisolar calendars.
-It is very different from the Gregorian calendar, so most essential festivals occur on different dates or even months on the Gregorian calendar.
+It is very different from the Gregorian calendar, so most important festivals occur on other dates or even months on the Gregorian calendar.

-In Nepal, we have an even unique practice where the hillmen celebrate a day ahead of the Terai residents.
+In Nepal, we have a unique practice where the hillmen celebrate a day ahead of the Terai residents.
 Like many of the festivals of this region, there are many myths and stories behind each festival.

-Holi is welcoming of spring and summer.
-It is also observed to get a blessing of God for coming harvests and fertility of the land.
+Holi is welcoming spring and summer.
+It is also observed to get a blessing from God for coming harvests and fertility of the land.
 This festival is celebrated in most South Asian counties.

 Holi takes place on the night of Falgun Krishna Chaturdasi.
-However, the celebration starts from the very next day of the Fullmoon (Purnima).
-Holi is the festival of colour, camaraderie, and love.
+However, the celebration starts on the next day of the Fullmoon (Purnima).
+Holi is a festival of colour, camaraderie, and love.